1950s Mk. 1 "Maximat Standard" and "Compact" Universal Machine Tool

 Wanted: for research - sight of early Emco Sales literature.
 If you can help please email: email@example.com

-The situation (2003) with regard to the makers of "Emco" machine tools is rather complicated;
+By the early years of the 21st century the situation with regard to the makers of "Emco" machine tools is rather complicated;

-Emco Maier are still producing conventional machine tools - i.e the Maximat Super 11 lathe, Emcomat 17S, 17D, 20D and 20E Toolroom lathes, the FB3, FB4 and FB 5 Toolroom Universal Mills.
+Emco Maier continued to produce conventional machine tools - i.e the Maximat Super 11 lathe, Emcomat 17S, 17D, 20D and 20E Toolroom lathes, the FB3, FB4 and FB 5 Toolroom Universal Mills with some of these, together with CNC training lathes, continuing until today (2014).

 The "Home" Emco Web Site is www.emco.co.at